good-juju/good-juju.github.io/_posts/2014-10-14-1859-Magazine-Feature.md

 CLIENTS<br>
 Anyone with an iPhone and a desire to create.

-For the full article, grab the November/December 2014 issue of 1859 Magazine found at various locations (grocery stores, restaurants, coffee shops, and even banks) around the state of Oregon.
+<p class="small">For the full article, grab the November/December 2014 issue of 1859 Magazine found at various locations (grocery stores, restaurants, coffee shops, and even banks) around the state of Oregon.</p>